XiaohanMu/XiaohanMu.github.io/content/journals/canada.md

 {{< video src="/videos/CA1.mp4" width="320" height="240" >}}

-Cross-year fireworks over Ontario Lake.
+New Year fireworks over Ontario Lake.
 By the way, winters in Toronto can get pretty chilly!

 ## **Montreal**
-{{< figure src="/images/CA3.jpg" alt="Example" width="200px" caption="A unique city blending the charm of France with Canadian culture.">}}
+{{< figure src="/images/CA3.jpg" alt="Example" width="200px" caption="A unique city blending the charm of France with Canadian culture.
+A great trip with one of my high school classmates.">}}